Record 10 homers as AL wins All-Star Game 8-6 in 10 innings | New Country 923

 “I’m just trying to enjoy this moment with the American League guys,” Machado told FOX in the dugout.
 “If this is the last time (in a Baltimore uniform), hopefully I treated them well and did everything I can for the organization.”

-Major League Baseball, meanwhile, seemed to take a selfie of itself at this game, with all the homers and strikeouts.
+Major League Baseball, meanwhile, seemed to take a selfie of itself, with all the homers and strikeouts.
 This was MLB 2.018, an update that’s not appealing to everyone.

 “Some of us are going to get them and they’re going to get us.
 It’s just how it goes,” Atlanta first baseman Freddie Freeman said.